New ball

 the crown

-The matches are played on a field known as The Crown, a traditional-sized baseball field where dodging, hitting, and running take center stage but with a twist: no outer-bound.
-The entire field is in play, instead of 4 bases there are 6 bases spread across the Crown.
+The matches are played on a field known as The Crown, a traditional-sized baseball field where dodging, hitting, and running take center stage.

 The Format